Henry Dobson: Tasmanian House of Assembly

 Dobson's political career began on 12 August 1891, when he was elected to the Tasmanian House of Assembly representing the electorate of Brighton.
 He was quickly made Leader of the Opposition the next month, and became Premier of Tasmania on 17 August 1892 after the fall of Philip Fysh's government.

 Dobson had a keen interest in education, and introduced compulsory education legislation into the Tasmanian parliament.
 He also promoted Tasmania as a tourist destination and fruit-growing centre, attributes which it remains known for today.
 Economic factors required him to make difficult decisions, and when a proposed retrenchment program was rejected in the Parliament, Dobson obtained a dissolution from the Governor, and then resigned as Premier on 14 April 1894 when the situation remained unchanged after the election.

 Dobson at the 1898 Australasian Federal Convention.

 After retiring as Premier, Dobson remained in his seat until he retired on 9 March 1900.

-Australian Senate

-Dobson was a keen supporter of the Federation of Australia, and when federation took place in 1901, Dobson was elected as a member of the first Australian Senate for Tasmania.
-He remained in the Senate for over nine years, but retired when he lost the election on 30 June 1910.
-He served as Chairman of Committees from 1908 to 1910.
+Senator, 1901–1910

+Dobson was elected to the Senate at the 1901 federal election.
+He placed fourth on the ballot in Tasmania and was declared elected to a three-year term.
+He was re-elected to a full six-year term at the 1903 election, topping the poll in Tasmania.
+He was defeated for re-election at the 1910 election with his term concluded on 30 June 1910.

+In federal parliament, Dobson was associated with the Free Trade Party and joined the new Liberal Party upon its creation in 1909.
+He spoke on a wide range of topics and was protective of the rights of the Senate and small states, frequently criticising what he viewed as overreach by the federal government.
+Despite the constitution's provisions, he believed that a new national capital would be a waste of money and that Sydney as the largest city should serve as the capital.
+Dobson served on the Standing Orders Committee throughout his time in the Senate and also served two terms on the Disputed Returns and Qualifications Committee.
+He was Chairman of Committees from 1908 to 1910.